-- (7) Like EFRAG, we believe that there is a need to consider not only the interdependencies of the proposals in the ED with the other phases of the IFRS 9 project and other related IASB projects (e.g. insurance contracts, financial statement presentation) but also the outcome of the recent IASB's Request for Views on the Effective Dates and Transition Methods (see our response to Question 16). - (8) Indeed, there is a need for a "holistic" approach and we agree with EFRAG that the IASB should consider the entire "package" of proposals before finalising the resulting standards, including the consideration of the pending proposal on macro-hedging with the proposals of this ED.
-We agree with the issue highlighted by EFRAG on the need to gain a better understanding of the IASB's direction in respect of macro-hedging before being able to provide comprehensive comments on the proposals relating to groups of items.
+- (8) We believe that there is a need to consider not only the interdependencies of the proposals in the ED with the other phases of the IFRS 9 project and other related IASB projects (e.g. insurance contracts, financial statement presentation) but also the outcome of the recent IASB's Request for Views on the Effective Dates and Transition Methods (see our response to Question 16). - (9) Indeed, there is a need for a "holistic" approach and we suggest that the IASB considers the entire "package" of proposals before finalising the resulting standards, including the consideration of the pending proposal on macro-hedging with the proposals of this ED.
+We need to gain a better understanding of the IASB's direction in respect of macro-hedging before being able to provide comprehensive comments on the proposals relating to groups of items.
 Consequently the IASB should not finalise a standard on the general hedge accounting model before deliberations on the pending model for macro-hedging.